 Your plan actually starts way before that … it has to start when you’re first coming up with ideas about where to go and stay.
 So, let’s see what you need in order to get started.

-2. A Printable Planner
+2. Use A Printable Planner

 Your planner is the perfect place to keep everything in order — to manage all the details.
 It’s so common to keep a note here and there, maybe some in your phone, some in your paper calendar, some in the computer, and some printed and placed on top of your desk.
 Believe me, your plans end up a mess if you do it this way.

 I created a printable digital planning pack just for the purpose of having everything all in one place.
 Put it in a folder or binder to keep from losing papers and details.
 This is the most amazing binder ever because it will hold everything in one place.
 You can even put receipts, documents, and souvenirs in it.
 And, this one would be great for the kids because it zips up to hold everything inside.